Charlotte Harbor (estuary): History

-Prior to the first Europeans, Charlotte Harbor was home to settlements of Native Americans who were part of the Calusa paramount chiefdom that occupied southwest Florida, extending from Tampa Bay in the north to the Ten Thousand Islands.
+Prior to the first Europeans, Charlotte Harbor was home to settlements of Native Americans who were part of the Kingdom of Escampaba that governed southwest Florida, extending from Tampa Bay in the north to the Ten Thousand Islands in the south.
 The Calusa capital of Calos was located on Mound Key, just south of Charlotte Harbor.

 Early European visits

 Ponce de Leon was likely the first European who visited Charlotte Harbor in 1513 and again in 1521.
 He and his soldiers encountered hostile Calusa, and de Leon is believed to have died from a poisoned arrow wound received there.
 The site of the conflict is now Ponce de Leon Historical Park in eastern Punta Gorda.
 Charlotte Harbor might have been next visited by Juan de Anasco, Comptroller to the King of Spain, in 1538, one year before Hernando de Soto's exploration.
 In 1539, Hernando de Soto began his journey across the Southeast by landing on the west coast of the Florida peninsula, near the chiefdom of Uzita, where he encountered Juan Ortiz, a survivor of the Narváez expedition who had been captured by the Tocobaga at Tampa Bay.
 Traditional reconstructions locate Uzita at the mouth of the Manatee River in Tampa Bay, now the site of the De Soto National Memorial.
 However, other historians believe de Soto may have entered via Charlotte Harbor as he began his exploration of North America.
 Another suggested landing site for de Soto was directly below Charlotte Harbor up within the Caloosahatchee River.
 This is unlikely because Mound Key in Estero Bay south of the Caloosahatchee is generally agreed to have been the location of the Calusa capital, not the Uzita chiefdom.

 As the Florida continued to be explored, some fisherman from Cuba and other Spanish settlements began to set up fishing camps, or "ranchos" along the Gulf Coast, including around Charlotte Harbor.